Fractured Magic: Chapter Fourteen

 “Take your time,” Maebhe said, trying to sound encouraging.
 While she’d never been good with vulnerable emotions, either expressing or witnessing them, she wanted to help him for all that he was helping her.

-Drawing a deep breath, Roman squeezed his eyes shut.
+Roman squeezed his eyes shut.
 By the time he opened them again, the vulnerability was gone.
 He rolled his shoulders, gestured for Maebhe to wait, then started up the stairs alone.
-When the door eased open without trouble, he peered cautiously around it.
-Maebhe’s tail lashed back and forth behind her, the suspense too much.
-Who were these people?
-Were they so confident no one could touch them that they left their home unlocked?
+Maebhe watched as he eased the door open, peered cautiously around it.
+Her tail lashed back and forth behind her, the suspense too much.

 Then Roman was gone, leaving Maebhe alone, and this commonplace cellar suddenly felt much scarier.
-Maebhe waited thirty whole seconds, counting in her head, then decided she couldn’t wait any longer.
-She hurried up the stairs, boots quiet on old stone, and mirrored Roman’s earlier position, peering cautiously around the door just in time to see Roman ease a body to the ground.
+Maebhe waited thirty whole seconds, counting in her head, before deciding she couldn’t wait any longer.
+She hurried up the stairs, boots quiet on the old stone, and mirrored Roman’s earlier position, peering cautiously around the door just in time to see Roman ease a body to the ground.
 He cushioned the woman’s head as he laid her down; some comfort, as it meant she must be alive.

-Maebhe crept slowly into the room, trying to see the girl’s face.
-She was just that: a girl with a sweet face, barely twenty and dressed in a utilitarian vest-trousers combination.
-Perfectly normal.
-Now that Maebhe considered it, everything about this place looked too normal.
-She eyed the bland common room, furnished with plain bookshelves and sofas and lit by narrow windows.
-The strangest thing was the table before Roman, full of half-assembled weapons.
+She crept slowly into the room, trying to see the girl’s face.
+She was just that: a girl with sweet features, barely twenty and dressed in a utilitarian vest-trousers combination.
+A perfectly normal-looking person.
+Now that Maebhe considered it, everything about this place looked normal.
+Too normal.
+She eyed the bland common room, plainly furnished and lit by narrow windows.
+The strangest thing was the table before Roman, which sat full of half-assembled weapons.
 The girl must have been standing at it when Roman snuck up on her.

-Maebhe watched him, now.
-In turn, he watched the girl at his feet.
+Maebhe watched him while he watched the girl at his feet.
 He slowly drew his sword, inch by inch.

 Maebhe didn’t need the warning; her ears had picked up the telltale swish of fabric behind her.
 She dove forward on instinct, hitting the ground and rolling while Roman leaped over her.
-There came the clang of metal striking metal, and by the time Maebhe got her bearing and spun around, Roman was facing off against a tall, broad man with dark mutton chops.
+She heard the clang of metal striking metal, and by the time Maebhe got her bearing and spun around, Roman was facing off against a tall, broad man with dark mutton chops, their swords locked.

-Maebhe didn’t know what she’d worked the inhabitants of these barracks up to look like, but aside from the sword in his hand, this man was also utterly unassuming.
+Aside from the sword in his hand, this man was also utterly unassuming.
 Uncannily so.
-If she’d passed him in the street, she would’ve thought him some sort of workman — not a spy or an assassin or a soldier, or whatever else the Enforcers may be.
-She could’ve passed either of these people in the street without a second thought.
-She couldn’t imagine Roman, who had so much vigour and vibrance, ever being one of them.
+If Maebhe had passed him in the street, she would’ve thought him some sort of workman—not a spy or an assassin, or whatever else the Enforcers may be.
+Just who were these people?

-“Who in the hells are you?” the man asked, looking between the two of them with what Maebhe would call mild irritation, as if they were just ants in a kitchen.
+“Who in the hells are you?” the man asked, looking between Maebhe and Roman with what Maebhe would call mild irritation, as if they were ants in a kitchen.
 His gaze flicked from Maebhe’s ears to her birthmarks to her tail, cataloguing her orinian features.

 Discussion